Subha2001/Logistic_Regression/README.md

 4. Sigmoid Function in Logistic Regression
 5. Explanation with 'SUV Data Analysis' dataset
 6. Explained all Hyperparameters of Logistic Regression
-7. All Metrices used in Linear Regression
+7. All Metrices used in Logistic Regression
 8. Explaining AUC-ROC Curve
 9. Predict the Output